abhishek-jha-ce/eng130-restaurant-helper/README.md

 Enter the No. of the item you want: 4
 Enter the No. of the item you want: 2
 ['Sushi', 'Biryani', 'Fish and Chips']

+Note: If the user doesn't enter a number, that particular order is ignored.
 ```

 ### Displaying the order back to the customer